dengsgo/go-decorator/GUIDE.md

 ## Package references

-In the `datetime` [example/datetime](example/datetime) example above, our decorator and target function are in a package and we don't need to think about packages.
+In the `datetime` [example/datetime](example/datetime) example above, our decorator and target function are in a package, and we don't need to think about packages.

 Package references need to be considered when we have many packages.